-- Learning Objectives - Students will be able to identify - Reasons why the colonists sought independence and how these shaped the Articles of Confederation and the Constitution - o Shortcomings of the Articles of Confederation - o Key arguments of the Federalists and Anti-Federalists - o Differences between the Virginia, New Jersey, and Connecticut plans - Readings - The U.S. Constitution - Federalist Papers 10, 51, & 39 - Kollman 2.1: Brutus.
+- Learning Objectives - Students will be able to identify - Reasons why the colonists sought independence and how these shaped the Articles of Confederation and the Constitution - Shortcomings of the Articles of Confederation - Key arguments of the Federalists and Anti-Federalists - o Differences between the Virginia, New Jersey, and Connecticut plans - Readings - The U.S. Constitution - Federalist Papers 10, 51, & 39 - Kollman 2.1: Brutus.
 "The Anti-Federalist" [9 pages] - Kollman 2.2: Dahl, Robert.
 "How Democratic is the American Constitution?"
-[5 pages] - Stein, Jeff.
-"This study shows American Federalism is a total joke."
-[9 pages] - Suggested Reading: - o Kollman 3.2: Riker, William.
-"Federalism: Origin, Operation, Significance." - Questions to consider while reading: - How are the arguments presented in the Federalist papers a response to the colonists' experiences under monarchical and aristocratic rule?
+[5 pages] - Suggested Reading: - o Kollman 3.2: Riker, William.
+"Federalism: Origin, Operation, Significance." - Suggested Podcast - o Is Democracy Declining in the United States?
+Jacob Grumbach [1:00] - Questions to consider while reading: - How are the arguments presented in the Federalist papers a response to the colonists' experiences under monarchical and aristocratic rule?
 [Federalist Papers] - Does Madison advocate for a more "democratic" or "republican" form of government?
 Why?
 [Federalist Papers; Brutus; Dahl] - How powerful are states under the U.S. Constitution?
 [US Constitution] - Does policymaking appear to matter for state lawmakers' elections?
-[Stein] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 2 (Focus on pages 53 64; 69 -76) - Chapter 3 (Focus on pages 85 92)
+[Stein] - Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 2 (Focus on pages 53 64; 69 -76) - Chapter 3 (Focus on pages 85 92)